Asbestos and Lead Abatement

 Lead is one of the most serious environmental problems for children.
 Your child can get lead in the body if he/she swallows lead dust, breathes lead vapors, or eats soil or paint chips that have lead in them.
 Lead poisoning can cause learning disabilities, behavioral problems, anemia, or damage to the brain and kidneys.
 If your home was built before 1978, test the paint for lead.

 From Crisis to Closure: We're Here For You

 From the first call to the final walk-thru, you'll be kept in constant communication with a RESCON project specialist via daily updates, including progress photos and next steps.

 Our customer care team will guide you through the process, answer any questions, and will never treat your loss as just another job.

-Our teams are IICRC certified disaster specialists.
-They undergo continuous training each year to ensure they are up to date on any new restoration techniques or methods
+Our teams are certified (IICRC, Mold remediation, Fire and Smoke Restoration Technician and others).
+They undergo continuous training each year to ensure they are up to date on any new restoration techniques or methods.